 The School is strongly committed to promoting equality and diversity.
 Our Visiting Scholars programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage fruitfully with existing researchers within the School.

 - If you wish to apply as a visiting scholar you must be sponsored by a School-based researcher.
 Ideally you will have a connection with a scholar already in place.

-- Once you have a sponsor, you must complete the application form which includes a brief description of the project, a statement of support from the SoSS-based sponsor/co-researcher, a one page CV and two references.
-This application should be sent to Gillian Whitworth: firstname.lastname@example.org.
-Download the application form.
+- Once you have a sponsor, you must complete the application form which includes a brief description of the project, a statement of support from the SoSS-based sponsor/co-researcher, a one page CV, two references and a scanned copy of your Passport / National ID.
+This application should be sent to Gillian Whitworth: firstname.lastname@example.org (not to HR Services).

-- It will then be considered by the School Research Director, School Internationalisation Lead and the School Resource Officer.
+- It will then be considered by the School Research Director, School Internationalisation Lead and the School Resources Officer.

 - Normally applications will be considered twice per year: July (either for the coming full academic year or Autumn semester) and in November (for a Spring semester only).
 Applications outside this time will be considered only in exceptional circumstances.